OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-19.md

 ## Proverbs 19:14

-House and wealth are inherited from parents, but a prudent wife is from the Lord.
+Property and riches are passed down from parents, but a wise wife is from the Lord.

 ## Proverbs 19:15